نوع مقاله : مقاله پژوهشی

 Discussion

 This study develops a framework for sustainability reporting in the Iranian banking sector, highlighting governance as a core dimension.
-Detailed disclosure of board activities, remuneration policies, and decision-making processes enhances stakeholder trust and supports informed decisions.
+Detailed disclosure of board activities, remuneration policies, and decision-making processes enhances stakeholder trust and supports informed decision-making.
 Historically, non-financial governance information was reported symbolically, limiting transparency and accountability.
 The findings indicate that improved disclosure practices can strengthen internal controls and demonstrate the independence of bank boards.
 Governance-focused sustainability reporting also differentiates banks from competitors by signaling higher responsibility toward social, economic, and environmental interests.
 Implementing structured monitoring mechanisms and annual evaluation checklists can incentivize broader voluntary disclosures.
 Overall, the study emphasizes that robust governance reporting is essential for enhancing stakeholder confidence and promoting sustainable banking practices.

 The study confirms that tailored sustainability reporting frameworks are crucial for the banking sector.
 Enhanced governance disclosure enables banks to build trust, improve transparency, and support stakeholder decision-making.
 Regulatory adjustments and policy interventions are necessary to encourage comprehensive voluntary reporting.
 Proper implementation can strengthen banks’ competitive positions while contributing to overall sustainable development.
 Ultimately, banks that prioritize sustainability reporting play a key role in guiding society toward broader sustainable outcomes.